rakuten-ads/Rakuten-Reward-JS/README.md

 npm install rakutenreward-js
 ```

-The current package version is 1.4.0
+The current package version is 1.3.0 (There are no changes with 1.2.0)

 After installing the package, Mission SDK can be imported like this: